A certificate could not be found that can be used with this Extensible Authentication Protocol

 Click "Next", and to the next window select Active Directory Enrollment Policy and click "Next" too

-Because previously we select this certificate to be publish on AD, on the next window you should be able to see the "Domain Controller Authentication" certificate, select it and choose "Enroll", yah!
+Because previously we selected this certificate to be publish on AD, on the next window you should be able to see the "Domain Controller Authentication" certificate, select it and choose "Enroll", yah!

-At this stage you should be able to get a "Succeeded" green light, and the certificate will appear under Personal > Certificates
+At this stage you should get a "Succeeded" green light, and the certificate will appear under Personal > Certificates

 Now you can open the RADIUS certificate server from your NPS console, and see that the certificate is there, well done!

 London, 6 November 2019

 The white elephant in the room: make a note on your calendar of the expiration date of the certificate!
 You'd need to do exactly the same process on the RADIUS sever once the current certificate has expired.
 To renew the certificate, follow these steps: